 Instructional Design Process – Implementation

-2. When you are ready to have your students begin Blogging if at all possible demonstrate the steps to create a blog at WordPress.com for example or have them watch the screencast video linked at the bottom of this resource.
+2. When you are ready to begin Blogging if at all possible demonstrate the steps to create a blog at WordPress.com for example or have them watch the screencast video linked at the bottom of this resource.

 3. Once students have created their blogs and posted a welcome message and possibly a picture and short biography about themselves it is advisable to write down all their Blog URL’s and post (link) them to your Blackboard or Moodle.
 The External Links section of Blackboard is an excellent place to post these Blog links.